-Here we will further develop ALoFT to substantially expand the analysis of each variant with mismapping, functional, evolutionary and network features.
+Here we will further develop[[MG-comment]],vat into new tool ALoFT to substantially expand the analysis of each LoF variant with mismapping, functional, evolutionary and network features.
 We will quantify the confidence of LoFs using features such as whether they are in highly duplicated regions, the number of paralogs and pseudogenes, and whether they appear in the ancestral state.
 For functional features, we will incorporate protein structures and gene expression levels in different tissues.
 For evolutionary properties, we will quantify the conservation of LoF variants, as well as truncated sequences.
-For network features, we will quantify the distance between genes with LoF variants and known diseasecausing genes.
-Finally we will develop a machine-learning method to quantify whether LoFs will cause benign, recessive or dominant disease-causing effects.
-Currently, most methods provide a dichotomous classificationbenign versus disease.
+For network features, we will quantify the distance between genes with LoF variants and known disease-causing genes.
+Finally, we will develop a machine-learning method to quantify whether LoFs will cause benign, recessive or dominant disease-causing effects.
+Currently, most methods provide a dichotomous classification, i.e., benign versus disease.
 Given that most rare variants are heterozygous, developing methods to differentiate benign rare variants from disease-causing variants in terms of those that can lead to recessive or dominant disease are much needed.
 We will investigate various machine-learning methods, and evaluate multiple independent datasets, such as mutations discovered in the CMG.
-This method will be the first developed direct quantif consequences of loss-of-function mutation at the variant level.
+This method will be the first to be developed for direct quantification of the consequences of loss-of-function mutations at the variant level.